Minimalism in Design: Less is More, More or Less

 Critiques of Minimalism

-Now, let's play devil's advocate for a moment.
-Not all people view Minimalism without criticism.
+Now, let’s play devil’s advocate for a moment.
+Not everyone views Minimalism without criticism.

-Privilege Argument The most common argument is that minimalism is available only to those who can afford to decide what to keep and get rid of.
+Privilege Argument: The most common argument is that minimalism is available only to those who can afford to decide what to keep and what to get rid of.
 That is a valid point in that authentic minimalism does entail a certain level of financial security.

 On the other hand, some critics say that extreme minimalism can make a sterile, impersonal space with no character.
 There is a fear that we may lose something vital about human expression in our race for simplicity.